-To answer these questions, let’s first review where the concept of retirement originated.
-A German-Prussian statesman, Otto von Bismarck, engineered the concept of retirement in the 1870s, not as some altruistic effort to assist his aging compatriots, but rather to stave off his Socialist enemies.
+To answer these questions let’s first review where the concept of retirement originated.
+A German/Prussian statesman, Otto von Bismark, engineered the concept of retirement in the 1870s, not as some altruistic effort to assist his aging countrymen, but rather to stave off his Socialist enemies.

-In the Industrial Age, retirement was a necessity because long, hard, manual labor required a strong, youthful body.
+In the industrial age, retirement was a necessity because long, hard, manual labor required a strong, youthful body.
 The tasks were rote and dangerous, the days were endless and most jobs offered no chance for advancement.
-Factory owners literally worked their employees to death, replacing them with younger, stronger ones as needed.
+Factory owners literally worked their employees to death, replacing them with younger, stronger ones as need be.

-The Socialist movement promised to nationalize the industries and factories that made their owners wealthy beyond measure.
-Otto Eduard Leopold became Otto von Bismarck as Prince of Bismarck, Duke of Lauenburg.
+The Socialistic movement promised to nationalize the industries and factories that made their owners wealthy beyond measure.
+Otto Eduard Leopid became Otto von Bismark as Prince of Bismark, Duke of Laurenburg.
 He was of a privileged background, having been born into a wealthy, distinguished house.
-Clearly, von Bismarck wasn’t interested in seeing the Socialists achieve their goals.
+Clearly, von Bismark wasn’t interested in seeing the Socialists achieve their goals.
 Accordingly, he built the first European welfare state to sway workers to his political philosophies and personal ambitions.

 In 1883, he passed the first national health insurance legislation, the “Sickness Insurance Law.”
 The next year, he passed the Accident Insurance Law of 1884, and in 1889, he created the Old Age and Disability Insurance Law.
 Interestingly, that law provided a pension annuity for workers who reached age 70, a very ripe age at the time, especially for most laborers.
 The accident and insurance program covered all workers, and the health insurance legislation split the costs between employers and employees.